【Obihiro】Ainu Restaurant "Ponchise" Relocates from Kita no Yatai: A Hub for Popular Flavors, Diverse Menus, Lunches, and Events|Domingo

 Ainu Home Cooking Ponchise

-Ponchise got its start at Obihiro's Kita no Yatai, but its beginning was marked by a major turning point in owner Junko's life.
-Originally, Junko was a customer at Kita no Yatai.
+"Ponchise" began its journey at Obihiro's Kita no Yatai, but its origins lie in a major turning point in the life of its owner, Junko-san.
+Originally, Junko-san was a customer at Kita no Yatai.
 As she frequented the stalls, she began to think, "I'd like to open my own place here someday."
 However, with her children still young, she initially gave up on the idea, thinking, "Now is not the right time."
 But just one week later, she was diagnosed with cancer.
-At that very moment, she received a call from the Kita no Yatai management, asking, "Would you like to try being a trainee at a stall?"
+At that very moment, she received a call from the Kita no Yatai management, asking if she'd like to try being a trainee.

 Ainu Home Cooking Ponchise

-The fear of "I might die" removed her mental brakes, and Junko decided, "I'm going to do what I want to do."
-She joined as a trainee and went on to run her stall at Kita no Yatai for eight years.
+The fear of "I might die" removed her mental brakes, and Junko-san decided, "I'm going to do what I want to do."
+She joined the food stall as a trainee and continued to run her shop at Kita no Yatai for the next eight years.
 "If it weren't for my illness, my desire to open Ponchise might have just remained a dream," she reflects.

 Ainu Home Cooking Ponchise

-As she continued her business at the stall, she gradually began to see what she wanted to do next.
-One of the catalysts for wanting to relocate was a live concert she held in her stall, featuring a singer friend.
-While the concert in a space that could only hold about 10 people was fun, she also felt it was a bit cramped.
-"I want to create a place where I can better showcase the charm of these people."
-This thought grew, and she began to envision a space that could accommodate about 40 people, a place where people could gather and express themselves more freely.
+As she continued her business at the stall, she gradually began to envision her next steps.
+One of the catalysts for wanting to relocate was a live concert she hosted in her stall, featuring a singer friend.
+While the concert in a space that could only hold about 10 people was enjoyable, it also felt cramped.
+"I want to create a place that can better showcase the charm of these people," she thought.
+This led her to imagine a space that could accommodate about 40 people, a place where people could gather and express themselves more freely.

 Ainu Home Cooking Ponchise